About the Author...

 Regina is my green-eyed beauty from Warner Robins, and we have two adult sons, Miles and Cole.
 Cole and his wife, Alecia, have now made us the proud grandparents of Hazel.

-I’m a United Methodist pastor and have been all of my adult life.
+Today, I’m a Global Methodist pastor.
 For a time, I served two churches part-time while attending school and then while working as a cashier at a barbecue restaurant and as a middle school custodian.

-Today, I’m blessed to serve at Providence in Fayetteville, Georgia.
+Today, I’m blessed to serve at Fort Valley Methodist Church, a Global Methodist congregation, in beautiful Fort Valley, Georgia.
 Outside of my calling as a pastor, I love reading, writing, the outdoors, and spending time with family.

 About No Matter Where...